 When Double Jeopardy was filmed here in 1999, the producers replaced the “1” on the entrance gate with a “3”.
 There is no Lafayette Cemetery #3 – yet.

-These are internment chambers, used as a temporary resting place or a less costly alternative to building a large family tomb.
+These are internment chambers, used as temporary resting places or a less costly alternative to building a large family tomb.
 There are 496 wall vaults in the cemetery.

 You will notice several designs of the broken flower image in the cemetery.
 When you see an engraving of a flower arrangement, look closely for the broken flower.

-Continue down the aisle two more tombs
+Continue down the aisle with two more tombs.

 Yellow fever took the lives of tens of thousands of New Orleanians before it was discovered that it was spread by the Aedes aegypti mosquito.

-Continue walking in the center aisle to the last three tombs before the main intersection:
+Continue walking in the center aisle to the last three tombs before the main intersection.

-- Odd Fellows Tomb
+Odd Fellows Tomb

-The societies provided assistance and a social outlet to its members, who paid dues and upon their deaths were allowed to be interred in the society tomb.
+The societies provided assistance and a social outlet to their members, who paid dues and upon their deaths were allowed to be interred in the society tomb.

-- Hagan and Henderson Tomb
+Hagan and Henderson Tomb

 James Hagan, a tomb builder, constructed his future resting place of Texas granite in 1870.

-- Jefferson Fire Company No. 22 Tomb
+Jefferson Fire Company No. 22 Tomb

 The largest of three volunteer fire company tombs in the cemetery, it boasts an impressive carved fire engine on the pediment.

 On the left, you will see a small “neighborhood” of low tombs with grass or rocks on top.
 This type of tomb is called a “coping tomb.”

 A coping wall is built, usually going about three feet underground, unembalmed bodies in unfinished pine boxes are placed inside, and dirt, brought in from outside the cemetery, is used to cover the casket.

-Continue past the coping tombs and look for a white tomb with a cast iron fence around it.
+Continue past the coping tombs and look for a white tomb with a cast-iron fence around it.

-This classic symbol represents the passage of time and shortness of life.
+This classic symbol represents the passage of time and the shortness of life.
 It is associated with Chronos, the ancient Greek personification of time.